madewokherd/ALttPDoorRandomizer/README.md

 Note: Only parallel connections (a connection that also exists in the opposite world) are considered for cross-world connections, which means that the same connection in the opposite world will also connect cross-world.

+Note: If Whirlpool Shuffle is enabled, those connections can be cross-world but do not count towards the 9 transitions that are crossed.

 Motive: Why 9 connections?
 To imitate the effect of the 9 standard portals that exist.

 ### Chaos